Current Students and Scholars

 Discover exciting activities every week with the Campus Center Programming!
 Featuring Movie Night Series, Tunes at Noon and more.
 Get Centered!

 Campus Life offers you the opportunity to experience learning through diverse student-development and service-learning programs.
 Stockton's vibrant community provides an environment for intellectual and personal development.

-Career Center guides students and alumni through all phases of the career development and planning process, assist them with the development, evaluation and implementation of career and educational plans that will prepare our students for success.
+Career Education & Development guides students and alumni through all phases of the career development and planning process, assist them with the development, evaluation and implementation of career and educational plans that will prepare our students for success.
 DREAM IT...DO IT!